vim-autoformat/vim-autoformat/README.markdown

 vim-autoformat
 ==============

-This vim plugin provides bindings for external code-formatting programs.
+This vim plugin integrates external code-formatting programs into vim.
 If you have installed a supported formatprogram correctly, it will integrate with vim automatically.